IDScanNet/DIVE-SDK-Android/README.md

 ### Configuration of the Verification mode

 ---
-There are two options of how your application can get the verification result:
+There are three options of how your application can get the verification result:
 * ```VerificationMode.Local``` - in this mode the verification result is processed directly by your application.
-* ```VerificationMode.Server``` - in this mode the application just create a request for the verification and get back a request key that can be passed to the 3rd party server.
+* ```VerificationMode.Server``` - in this mode the application just creates a request for the verification and get back a request key that can be passed to the 3rd party server.
 In this case the 3rd party server is responsible for requesting the verification result.
+* ```VerificationMode.Standalone``` - in this mode the DIVE SDK just collects data without any processing.
+In this case the application itself is responsible for processing the data.

 ### Configuration of the DIVE Fragment